Mixpanel vs Google Analytics: Product vs Website Analytics

 Yes — and many companies do.
 Using Mixpanel and Google Analytics together is actually a common pattern, especially for product companies that also have a marketing website.
 Here's how teams typically split the workload:

-- GA4 for the marketing site: Track blog traffic, landing pages, SEO performance, ad campaigns, and top-of-funnel metrics.
-GA4 handles the “how did people find us?” question.
+Track blog traffic, landing pages, SEO performance, ad campaigns, and top-of-funnel metrics.

-- Mixpanel for the product: Track sign-ups, onboarding completion, feature usage, retention, and in-app conversions.
-Mixpanel handles the “what do users do after they sign up?” question.
+Track sign-ups, onboarding completion, feature usage, retention, and in-app conversions.

-- Shared user ID: Connect both platforms using a shared user identifier so you can trace the full journey from first website visit to active product user.
-Both tools support custom user IDs.
+Connect both platforms using a shared user identifier to trace the full journey from first visit to active user.

 Running two analytics platforms simultaneously has trade-offs:

-- Page load impact: Two tracking scripts add more weight to your pages.
+Two tracking scripts add weight.
 While both are relatively lightweight, the combined impact on mobile performance is worth testing.

-- Data discrepancies: Numbers will never match perfectly between two analytics tools.
-Different attribution models, session definitions, and bot filtering rules mean you'll see different totals.
+Numbers will never match perfectly.
+Different attribution models, session definitions, and bot filtering rules mean different totals.
 Accept this upfront.

 Some teams use a Customer Data Platform (CDP) like Segment or RudderStack as a single data collection layer, then route events to both GA4 and Mixpanel simultaneously.
 This reduces the number of tracking scripts on your site to one and keeps your event taxonomy consistent across tools.
 It adds cost and complexity, but for larger teams it's often worth the investment.